abinit/abinit/doc/tutorial/nlo.md

 getdelfd6    4
  prepanl6    1
 ```
-The use of *prepanl* here forces the code to compute only directions that will be needed for non-linear terms.
+The use of [[prepanl]] here makes use of crystal symmetries to compute only directions that will be needed for non-linear terms.
 The latter are computed in dataset 7.
-Compared to *tnlo_2.abi* it contains three additional lines:
+Compared to *tnlo_2.abi*, it contains three additional lines:
 ```
 getddk7     3
 getdkde7    6
 usepead7    0
 ```
-The first two arguments specify which files to read to get d/dk and d/dkde WFs derivatives.
+The first two arguments specify which files to read to get d/dk and d/dkde WF derivatives.
-*usepead* is the keyword controlling which implementation to use, it is set to 0 to use *full DFPT*.
+[[usepead]] is the keyword controlling which implementation to use, which has to be 0 to use *full DFPT*.

-If not already done, you can now run the code using *tnlofDFPT_2.abi*.
+If not already done, you can now run the code with *tnlofDFPT_2.abi*.
 Even with a very small cutoff of 2.8 Ha, the non-linear susceptibility tensor differs only by few percents comparing *PEAD* and *full DFPT*,
 and the first-order change in the electronic dielectric susceptibility tensor differs by less than one percent.
-These differences can be reduced increasing the cutoff energy and most importantly the number of k-points.
+These differences come from convergence effects which can be reduced increasing the cutoff energy and most importantly the number of k-points.

+!!! note
+    With the same set of parameters, the *full DFPT* method takes obviously more CPU times than *PEAD*,
+    as we have to compute second-order WF derivatives.
-It is expected that the *full DFPT* method converges faster with the number of k-points than *PEAD*.
+    However, it is expected that the *full DFPT* method converges faster with the number of k-points,
+    so one could actually save CPU time and memory using *full DFPT* to get a converged result.

 As in the *PEAD* case, the code produced DDB files that can be used for the rest of this tutorial.